 Your credit report will show if there have been applications for credit made in your name, including any that you’re not aware of.
-The FREE Equifax Credit Report & Score, which is free for the first 30 days then costs £14.95 monthly, gives you unlimited online access to your report, and alerts you if there are any significant changes to it.
+Your Equifax Credit Report & Score, which is free for the first 30 days then £14.95 monthly, gives you unlimited online access to your report, and alerts you if there are any significant changes to it.

 - How secure is your email?

 - Stay safe online: Creating a secure password

 - Scam avoidance: A few ways to help stay secure